luthramanisha/Twitter-mood-light-on-arduino-with-wifi-shield-and-temboo-library/README.md

 Implemented a software program for arduino sensor board accessing Web services over a WiFi connection for Internet of the Things applications.
 Enables downloading and processing of data (data mining) from a REST API and perform actuation accordingly.

-Hardware:
+## Hardware:
-1. Arduino Uno
+* Arduino Uno
-2. Wifi shield
+* Wifi shield
-3. multi color and RGB leds
+* multi color and RGB leds
-4. shield to solder leds
+* shield to solder leds

-Software:
+## Software:
-1. Arduino IDE
+* Arduino IDE
-2. Temboo library account to connect to twitter api
+* Temboo library account to connect to twitter api
+* Putty and REST APIs